remirror/remirror/docs/getting-started/render-editor.md

 The automatic rendering kickstarts our development but we want to have a bit more control.
 For example, we'd like to have a menu where users can bold text.

-When there are no children provided to the `Remirror` component it automatically renders as above.
-But once we provide children we can take full control.
+When there are no children provided to the `Remirror` component it automatically renders the editor.
+But once we provide children to the `Remirror` component, we can take full control.

 The `Remirror` component provides access to the editor to all children components via the `RemirrorContext`.
 We'll take advantage of this in the next step.
 For now, we render just a shell where we can later add our menu: